httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 The referenced certificate chain needs to conform to the requirements expressed in the `CERTIFICATE_REQUEST` to the best of the sender's ability, or the recipient is likely to reject it as unsuitable despite properly validating the authenticator.
-If the recipicent considers the certificate unsuitable, it MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream error {{RFC7540}} on any stream where the certificate is used.
+If the recipient considers the certificate unsuitable, it MAY at its discretion either return an error at the HTTP semantic layer, or respond with a stream error {{RFC7540}} on any stream where the certificate is used.
 {{errors}} defines certificate-related error codes which might be applicable.